gklyne/annalist/documents/demo-script.md

 ## Configure types and record views in a data collection

-`annallist-configure-type-view-records.mp4` - (3m46s)
+`annalist-configure-type-view-records.mp4` - (3m46s)

 This sequence shows how a collection can be configured to reflect the data it contains, through the addition of customized types and record views.
 It starts with the simple musical instruments catalogue created in the previous demonstration.

 1. View the Musical Instruments data collection.

-    Note that the musical instruments are shows as "Default_type", and that other records present are described as "_field, "_user" and "_view" values.
+    Note that the musical instruments are shows as "Default_type", and that other records present are described as "\_field, "\_user" and "\_view" values.

 2. Click on "Customize"